How should I deal with noisy neighbours?

 Taking part in mediation

-If you have already talked to your neighbours and nothing you say seems to work, the council might recommend mediation.
-Mediation might also be a good choice if you have completely fallen out with your neighbours or if you are in other disputes with them
+Sound proofing aside, if you have talked to your neighbours and nothing you say seems to work, another route the council might recommend is mediation.
+Mediation can be a particularly good choice if you have completely fallen out with your neighbours or if you are in other disputes with them.

 - A professionally trained mediator will set up a meeting with you and your neighbour